5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sandy_Bridge_Ventura.md

 **`NVRAM/Add/...-FE41995C9F82`** | **Add the following**`boot-args`: <ul><li> **`amfi_get_out_of_my_way=0x1`** or **`amfi=0x80`** (same)<li> **`ipc_control_port_options=0`** <li> **`-disable_sidecar_mac`** </ul>**Optional boot-args for GPUs** (Select based on GPU Vendor): <ul><li> **`-radvesa`** <li> **`nv_disable=1`** <li> **`ngfxcompat=1`**<li>**`ngfxgl=1`**<li> **`nvda_drv_vrl=1`** <li> **`agdpmod=vit9696`** | <ul> <li>**`amfi=0x80`**: Disables Apple Mobile File Integrity validation.
 Required for applying Root Patches with OCLP ~~and booting macOS 12+~~. :bulb: No longer needed for booting thanks to AMFIPass.kext – only for installing Root Patches with OCLP.
 Disabling AMFI causes issues with [3rd party apps' access to Mics and Cameras](https://github.com/5T33Z0/OC-Little-Translated/blob/main/13_Peripherals/Fixing_Webcams.md).<li> **`ipc_control_port_options=0`**: Required for Intel HD 3000.
 Fixes issues with Firefox and electron-based apps like Discord.<li> **`-disable_sidecar_mac`**: For FeatureUnlock &rarr; Disables Sidecar/AirPlay/Universal Control patches because they are not supported by the hardware.**<li> **`-radvesa`** (AMD only): Disables hardware acceleration and puts the card in VESA mode.
 Only required if your screen turns off after installing macOS 12+.
 Once you've installed the GPU drivers with OCLP, **disable it** so graphics acceleration works! <li> **`nv_disable=1`** (NVIDIA only): Disables hardware acceleration and puts the card in VESA mode.
 Only required if your screen turns off after installing macOS Ventura.
 Kepler Cards switch into VESA mode automatically without it.
 Once you've installed the GPU drivers with OCLP, **disable it** so graphics acceleration works! <li>**`ngfxcompat=1`** (NVIDIA only): Ignores compatibility check in `NVDAStartupWeb`.
 Not required for Kepler GPUs <li>**`ngfxgl=1`** (NVIDIA only): Disables Metal Spport so OpenGL is used for rendering instead.
 Not required for Kepler GPUs. <li> **`nvda_drv_vrl=1`** (NVIDIA only): Enables Web Drivers.
 Not required for Kepler GPUs. <li> **`agdpmod=vit9696`** &rarr; Disables board-id check.
 Useful if screen turns black after booting macOS which can happen after installing NVIDIA Webdrivers. <li> **`-wegnoigpu`** &rarr; Optional.
 Disables the iGPU in macOS. **ONLY** required when using an AMD GPU and an SMBIOS for a CPU without on-board graphics (i.e. `iMacPro1,1` or `MacPro7,1`) to let the GPU handle background rendering and other tasks.
 Requires Polaris or Vega cards to work properly (Navi is not supported by OCLP).
 Combine with `unfairgva=x` bitmask (x= 1 to 7) to [address DRM issues](https://github.com/5T33Z0/OC-Little-Translated/tree/main/H_Boot-args#unfairgva-overrides)
 `UEFI/Drivers` and <br> `EFI/OC/Drivers`| <ul> <li> Add `ResetNvramEntry.efi` to `EFI/OC/Drivers` <li> And to your config:<br> ![resetnvram](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/8d955605-fb27-401f-abdd-2c616b233418) | Adds a boot menu entry to perform an NVRAM reset but without resetting the order of the boot drives.
 Requires a BIOS with UEFI support.

+## Testing the changes
-Once you've added the required kexts and made the necessary changes to your config.plist, save and reboot.
-If the system boots fine, you can now prepare the system for installing macOS 13.
+Once you've added the required kexts and made the necessary changes to your config.plist, save, reboot and perform an NVRAM Reset.
+If your system still boots fine afte rthat, you can now prepare the system for installing macOS 13.

 ### Adjusting the SMBIOS
 If your system reboots successfully, we need to edit the config one more time and adjust the SMBIOS depending on the macOS Version *currently* installed.